KiwiSaver News: New Default KiwiSaver Funds Initial Performance 2022

 These past performances do not represent the future performance of the default funds or any of the other KiwiSaver Funds.
 Although there have been losses in the short term, these are intended to be long-term investments, therefore you can expect these losses to be mitigated and for New Zealanders to receive a positive return from their KiwiSaver investments.

-Although default funds have now become a better option to some with the balanced fund as a default, it is encouraged that people check their KiwiSaver provider and check their funds to make sure they’re on track.
-If you’re not happy, you can move and find a fund that makes you comfortable with help from the KiwiSaver Healthcheck.
+It is encouraged that people check their KiwiSaver provider and check their funds to make sure they’re on track.
+If you’re not happy, you can move and find a fund that makes you comfortable with help from the National Capital Healthcheck.

 What's the reason not to get advice on you KiwiSaver account?
 Let National Capital help.